django-otp/django-otp/docs/source/overview.rst

 multiplied by this factor to define the delay imposed after 1, 2, 3, 4… successive failures.
 Set to 0 to disable throttling completely.

+.. setting:: OTP_EMAIL_COOLDOWN_DURATION

+**OTP_EMAIL_COOLDOWN_DURATION**

+Default: ``60``

+This controls the cooldown period after a successful generation.
+The next generation can only be initiated after the designated time period has fully elapsed.
+Set to 0 to disable cooldown completely.

 .. _other-plugins: